keurfonluu/fteikpy/README.rst

 .. figure:: examples/marmousi.png

-FTeikPy is a Python module that computes accurate first arrival traveltimes in 2-D and 3-D heterogeneous isotropic velocity model, with the possibility to use a different grid spacing in Z, X and Y directions.
+FTeikPy is a Python package that computes accurate first arrival traveltimes in 2-D and 3-D heterogeneous isotropic velocity model, with the possibility to use a different grid spacing in Z, X and Y directions.
 The algorithm handles properly the curvature of wavefronts close to the source.
 The source can be